-The first is an appeal to emotion.
+This first writing sample is an appeal to emotion.
 You know this not just because it likely makes you feel sad and angry, although your own feelings as a reader are clues.
 But you also know this is an appeal to pathos because you can see a lot of emotional words, and words that have strongly emotional connotations: